elsonidoq/fito/README.md

 Shows how we can leverage on execution cache to avoid recomputing recently executed operations

 # Contributing
-This is my first open source piece of software where I'm commiting myself to mantain the next year.
+This is my first open source piece of software where I'm commiting myself to mantain for the next year.
 Let [me](https://twitter.com/ideasrapidas) know if you happen to use it!
 And please, do not hesitate on sending pull requests :D